 The last strike on the issue saw bus services disrupted across the capital.

 Some bus companies had taken legal action to prevent workers striking.

 But Peter Harwood, Acas chief conciliator, said: "I am pleased to announce the suspension of both the pending court action and tomorrow's strike.
-Acas talks are continuing."'No justification'
+Acas talks are continuing."